OpenLiberty/liberty-tools-intellij/docs/LSP4IJ-Integration.md

 ### Outputs

-- pr_details: JSON array of valid PR details.
+- `pr_details`: JSON array of valid PR details.

-- is_empty: Boolean indicating if there are no valid PRs.
+- `is_empty`: Boolean indicating if there are no valid PRs.

 ### Inputs

-- refLTITag - A matrix which can include values for LTI tags that specify the LTI versions and also the main branch, allowing the build to run against each version of LTI and the main branch of LTI.
+- `refLTITag` - A matrix which can include values for LTI tags that specify the LTI versions and also the main branch, allowing the build to run against each version of LTI and the main branch of LTI.

-- refLsp4ij -  SHA of the PR to be checked out for the build.
+- `refLsp4ij` -  SHA of the PR to be checked out for the build.
 Can be set to main to run against the LSP4IJ main branch.

-- useLocalPlugin - Boolean for whether to use a locally built LSP4IJ plugin or the LSP4IJ plugin from the marketplace.
+- `useLocalPlugin` - Boolean for whether to use a locally built LSP4IJ plugin or the LSP4IJ plugin from the marketplace.
 Default is false, so it uses the marketplace version.

-- lsp4ijBranch - Branch or version of LSP4IJ which was used in the build.
+- `lsp4ijBranch` - Branch or version of LSP4IJ which was used in the build.
 It is displayed in the artifact name.
 It can be an LSP4IJ PR number or the value of ‘main’, which means the LSP4IJ ‘main’ branch.
 The default value is 'default', which means the LSP4IJ used in the build was the latest version in the marketplace.

 Below are artifact names resulting from cron job builds.
 All of the builds ran with the LTI main branch.
 The first two artifacts come from builds using LSP4IJ PRs.
 The third artifact comes from a build using the LSP4IJ main branch.
 ![Artifacts](images/Artifact-names.png)

 ### Environment Variable:
-- SLACK_WEBHOOK_URL: URL of the Slack webhook for sending notifications.
+- `SLACK_WEBHOOK_URL`: URL of the Slack webhook for sending notifications.

 ### Jobs